MaggieDaisy/Easy_Skincare/README.md

 [**Wireframes:**](docs/wireframes/MS4_Wireframes.pdf)

 A website with different separate content pages and the possibility to navigate between them
-- Header – fixed navigation bar with logo, brand name, and clickable dropdown links for product categories, search bar for browsing key word
+- Header – fixed navigation bar with logo, brand name, and clickable dropdown links for product categories, search bar for browsing keyword
 - Sections called:
-    - Home (considered also as About page) - introducing user to purpose of the store
+    - Home (considered also as About page) - introducing the user to the purpose of the store
     - All Products page, and further main categories pages
     - My account with dropdown for log in, register, log out, profile, admin links
-    - Wishlist for storing favourites products
+    - Wishlist for storing favorites products
     - Shopping bag and further checkout page for purchasing products
     - Footer – a footer with social media icons, email, disclaimer, and copyright

 [**Database:**](docs/ERD_for_MS4.pdf)

-A database created for this project consists models for:
+A database created for this project consists of models for:
 - categories
 - products
 - users